 IMAGINING AND WRITING THE GOTHIC

-200 years has passed since Mary Shelley’s Frankenstein was first published, in which Victor Frankenstein bestows life on a terrible creature he will later fear and scorn.
-This year, on the bicentenary of this enduring tale, the Festival explores the Gothic genre with a programme designed to seek out mysterious happenings and the dark corners of the human mind.
+200 years have passed since Mary Shelley’s Frankenstein was first published.
+On the bicentenary of this enduring tale, the Festival explores the Gothic genre with a programme designed to seek out mysterious happenings and the dark corners of the human mind.

-“Imagining and Writing the Gothic” is organised in collaboration with 11 local secondary schools, with 70 young writers gathering to produce their very own creative work inspired by the genre.
-Held over five weeks, the programme invites students to take part in talks, film screenings and writing workshops led by experienced and committed practitioners.
+“Imagining and Writing the Gothic” is organised in collaboration with 11 local secondary schools, with 70 young writers gathered to produce their very own creative work inspired by the genre.

-Leading the writing workshops is award-winning and best-selling British children’s writer Frances Hardinge and Hong Kong’s finest YA authors Alex Dunn and Jordan Rivet.
-Dedicated academics from the School of English at the University of Hong Kong will introduce the Gothic genre in a series of interactive lectures.
+Leading the writing workshops were award-winning and best-selling British children’s writer Frances Hardinge and Hong Kong’s finest YA authors Alex Dunn and Jordan Rivet.
+Dedicated academics from the School of English at the University of Hong Kong also introduced the Gothic genre in a series of lectures.